-Indicator Average length of time taken to complete non-emergency repairs.
-9 (i) The total number of non-emergency repairs completed in the last year.
-CLARITY (ii) The total number of working days taken to complete non- emergency repairs.
+Indicator 9 Average length of time taken to complete non-emergency repairs. (i) The total number of non-emergency repairs completed in the last year. (ii) The total number of working days taken to complete non-emergency repairs.
 Definition Non-emergency repair Any reactive repair work which falls out-with the category of an emergency repair.
 Non-emergency repair completion time The time taken (expressed in working days) between the earliest date a request is received by the landlord (from either the tenant or a repairs inspector) until the work is satisfactorily completed in the opinion of the landlord.
 When calculating working days this excludes weekends and official public holidays.
 Other days when your office is closed (for example extended office closure over Christmas holiday period) should be counted as they are still working days.

 Follow-on repairs resulting from emergency repairs which are treated as separate works orders should be recorded as non-emergency repairs.
-Inclusions/ exclusions Po not include: the time taken to carry out any pre-inspections in the length of time taken to complete a repair; 'Right to repair' repairs that in your opinion meet the above definition of a non-emergency repair; and repairs completed in the current reporting year, which were raised in the previous year, but not completed until the current year; the time awaiting parts, windows, doors and delays due to inclement weather.
-SHR Calculation To calculate the indicator we will divide: (ii) the total number of working days taken to complete all non-emergency repairs.
-By:

-(i) the total number of non-emergency repairs completed in the last year.
+Inclusions/ exclusions Do not include: repairs carried out under the defects liability period on any new build properties; repairs to void properties; repairs to lock-ups or garages; and any 'no access' cases (i.e. where a contractor has been unable to access the property to carry out the repair).
+Ensure to include: the time taken to carry out any pre-inspections in the length of time taken to complete a repair; 'Right to repair' repairs that in your opinion meet the above definition of a non-emergency repair; and repairs completed in the current reporting year, which were raised in the previous year, but not completed until the current year; the time awaiting parts, windows, doors and delays due to inclement weather; and repairs to self-contained properties owned by the landlord used as temporary accommodation SHR Calculation To calculate the indicator we will divide: (ii) the total number of working days taken to complete all non-emergency repairs.
+By: (i) the total number of non-emergency repairs completed in the last year.